-It is February 2021, and we are sad to confirm that our island of Saint Barthélemy has just closed for travel and tourism.
+It is April 2021, and we are sad to confirm that our island of Saint Barthélemy is still closed for travel and tourism.
 In short, everything is open on the island, yet tourists cannot enter anymore, and public events like the St Barths Bucket regatta have been canceled.
-But it may soon change.

 Since February 3, 2021, new travel restrictions due to the COVID-19 pandemic and imposed by the French government in Paris have kicked in.
 They are making it harder for tourists to reach our shores.
 The local St Barths authorities are fighting it hard to relax these new restrictions applicable on all French territories.
 Yet, the number of cases has risen after a very busy New Year’s Eve season.